Amazing creative opportunities for young people aged 13-17

 Work with professional writers | Get involved in exciting projects | Build confidence | Develop your skills | Learn new techniques | No writing experience necessary

 Our Young Writers programmes are designed to nurture and encourage new writing talent.
 Throughout the year there are loads of opportunities to get involved.
-Stay tuned for all this year's dates.

 Three Up is an unique opportunity for four ATT Young Writers to collaborate with other young writers based in Australia and Canada.